Cinematic style of Christopher Nolan: Method

-Collaborators
+Frequent collaborators

-Nolan’s wife, Emma Thomas, has co-produced all of his films (including Memento, in which she is credited as an associate producer).
+Nolan's wife, Emma Thomas, has co-produced all of his films (including Memento, in which she is credited as an associate producer).
 He regularly works with his brother, Jonathan Nolan (creator of Person of Interest and Westworld), who describes their working relationship in the production notes for The Prestige: "I've always suspected that it has something to do with the fact that he's left-handed and I'm right-handed, because he's somehow able to look at my ideas and flip them around in a way that's just a little bit more twisted and interesting.
 It's great to be able to work with him like that".
 When working on separate projects the brothers always consult each other.

 The director has worked with screenwriter David S. Goyer on all of his comic-book adaptations.
 Wally Pfister was the cinematographer for all of Nolan's films from Memento to The Dark Knight Rises.
 Embarking on his own career as a director, Pfister said: "The greatest lesson I learned from Chris Nolan is to keep my humility.
 He is an absolute gentleman on set and he is wonderful to everyone – from the actors to the entire crew, he treats everyone with respect."
 With Interstellar Nolan began collaborating with cinematographer Hoyte van Hoytema.

-Lee Smith has edited seven of Nolan's films, while Dody Dorn has cut two.
+Lee Smith has edited seven of Nolan's films, while Dody Dorn and Jennifer Lame have cut two.
 David Julyan composed the music for Nolan's early work, while Hans Zimmer and James Newton Howard provided the music for Batman Begins and The Dark Knight.
 Zimmer scored The Dark Knight Rises and worked with Nolan on many of his subsequent films.
 Zimmer said his creative relationship with Nolan was highly collaborative, and that he considers Nolan a "co-creator" of the music.
+Since 2020's Tenet, Nolan has worked with Ludwig Göransson.
 The director has worked with sound designer Richard King and re-recording mixer Gary Rizzo since The Prestige.
 Nolan has frequently collaborated with special-effects supervisor Chris Corbould, stunt coordinator Tom Struthers first assistant director Nilo Otero, and visual effects supervisor Paul Franklin.
 Otero regards Nolan as a throwback to old-school Hollywood directors for his proficiency in all aspects of production instead of specializing.
-Production designer Nathan Crowley has worked with him since Insomnia (except for Inception).
+Production designer Nathan Crowley has worked with him since Insomnia (except for Inception and Oppenheimer).
 Nolan has called Crowley one of his closest and most inspiring creative collaborators.
 Casting director John Papsidera has worked on all of Nolan's films, except Following and Insomnia.